runxiyu/lbmk/util/dell-flash-unlock/README.md

 set back to 0 once it is set to 1, so this functionality cannot be disabled after it is first enabled by the BIOS.

-Older versions of the E6400 BIOS did not set the BLE bit, allowing flashrom to flash the entire flash chip internally after only setting the descriptor override.
+Older versions of the E6400 BIOS did not set the BLE bit, allowing flashprog to flash the entire flash chip internally after only setting the descriptor override.
 However, more recent versions do set it, so we may have hit a dead end unless we force downgrade to an older version (though there is a more